 Can I take my caravan/motorhome to stay in a caravan park?

-Yes.
+Yes, as long as there are no local restrictions preventing this.
 Parks are able to open their toilet, shower, pot wash and laundry areas for caravanners and campers, subject to measures being in place to ensure physical distancing and appropriate cleaning.

 Can I go camping?